dstrn825/musics/README.md

-# repo to host music files for dstrn.xyz
+# old outdated repository to host music files for dstrn.xyz